SAP-samples/teched2023-DA262/exercises/database_explorer/ex3/README.md

     >The shortcut keys may vary depending on the browser used.

 ## Exercise 3.5 Additional SQL Console Tab Features

-1. A SQL console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double clicking on its tab.
-Try double click clicking on the tabs indicated below.
+A SQL console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double clicking on its tab.

+1. Double click on the tabs indicated below.

     ![](images/FullScreen.png)

 2. A context menu is available on SQL console tabs.
-You may wish to provide a more descriptive tab name for a SQL console.
+Rename the tab indicated below to a more descriptive tab name.

     ![](images/SQLConsoleContextMenu.png)